xuanhun/articles/visactor/sourcecode/vchart/en/1-vchart-basic-principles.md

 <img src='https://cdn.jsdelivr.net/gh/xuanhun/articles/visactor/sourcecode/img/S64ebNauBobOOJxwIalcq8E9ncf.gif' alt='' width='1000' height='auto' />

-## Combination Chart Example
+## Combined Chart Example

 ### Same Region

 <img src='https://cdn.jsdelivr.net/gh/xuanhun/articles/visactor/sourcecode/img/GAGOb6NrBoGdMrxHbt9cvDXNndb.gif' alt='' width='1000' height='auto' />

-The above image is a combination chart, which simply means there are multiple series groups, with bar and line being the two series above.
+The above image is a composite chart, simply put, it has multiple series groups, with bar and line series groups above.

 1. If we do not configure specifically, all series will be associated with one region, so they will overlap and share certain coordinates.

-1. Each series can have its own data source, or the data source can be configured directly on the chart, with the series associated through `fromDataId` or `fromDataIndex`.
+1. Each series can have its own data source, or the data source can be configured directly on the chart.
+In the series, it is associated through `fromDataId` or `fromDataIndex`.
 In the current example, we choose to configure it on the chart.

-### Different Region
+### Different Regions

 <img src='https://cdn.jsdelivr.net/gh/xuanhun/articles/visactor/sourcecode/img/FdZebrNhWo3MqTxoqOfcAyYJnh6.gif' alt='' width='1000' height='auto' />

-In this example, it is also a combination chart, but its two series appear in different regions.
+In this example, it is also a combined chart, but its two series appear in different regions.
 As mentioned above, we use layout to manage the layout of regions.
-In this example, we used the following code:
+In this example, we use the following code:

 ```Typescript
   layout: {